 Welcome Center Leipzig: Special services

-From June, the Chamber of Industry and Commerce (IHK) Leipzig and the Verbraucherzentrale Sachsen e.V. will be present with their offers in the WZL.
+Since June, the Chamber of Industry and Commerce (IHK) Leipzig and the Verbraucherzentrale Sachsen e.V. have been present with their offers in the WZL.

 The regular opening hours of the Welcome Center Leipzig are as follows: